funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we give make the output directory less **annoying** after update ?
+How can we give make the output directory less **annoying** after an update?

 Documentation
 ^^^^^^^^^^^^^